federicomarini/trend-db/trenddb_glossary.md

 - **PAS**: poly-A site
 - **shortening index (SI)**: TODO + for detailed description see Ogorodnikov et al.
 - **TREND**: Transcriptome 3'end diversification
-- **TRENDseq**: a novel high-throughput sequencing approach suited to capture polyadenylated transcript 3' ends of numerous experimental conditions in a highly multiplexed fashion
+- **TRENDseq**: a novel high-throughput sequencing approach suited to capture polyadenylated transcript 3' ends of numerous experimental conditions in a highly multiplexed fashion.
+This is described in detail [here](https://doi.org/10.1007/s00424-016-1828-3).
-...